-- a.
-Active and Commercial Frontages are to be provided in the locations illustrated in Figure 7.7. - b.
-The ground floor level of Active and Commercial Frontages is to match the street level. - c.
-Consistent paving, street furniture, signage, planting and lighting should be provided along Active and Commercial Frontages.

-7.9 Recommended Planning Controls
+a.
+Active and Commercial Frontages are to be provided in the locations illustrated in Figure 7.7. b.
+The ground floor level of Active and Commercial Frontages is to match the street level.
+C. Consistent paving, street furniture, signage, planting and lighting should be provided along Active and Commercial Frontages.
+7.9 Rec A. B. C. commended Planning Controls Land use zone Building heights Densities The recommended planning controls are addressed in this report under section 3.